mackerelio/mackerel-agent/README.md

 ![agent-si](docs/images/agent-si.png "mackerel-agent")

-mackerel-agent is an agent program to post your hosts' metrics to [Mackerel](https://mackerel.io/).
+mackerel-agent is a piece of software which is installed on your hosts to collect metrics and events and send them to [Mackerel](https://mackerel.io/) where they can be visualized and monitored.

-mackerel-agent executes the following tasks in foreground:
+mackerel-agent executes the following tasks in the foreground:
-- Register your host to Mackerel
+- registering your hosts with Mackerel
-- Collect and post specs and metrics of your host to Mackerel periodically
+- collecting specs and metrics from your hosts and posting them to Mackerel

-You can see the information of the host on [Mackerel](https://mackerel.io/).
+Your hosts' information will be viewable on [Mackerel](https://mackerel.io/).

-For now, mackerel-agent is guaranteed to run only on CentOS 5/6 and Debian 6/7.
+As of now, mackerel-agent is officially supported to run on CentOS 5/6 and Debian 6/7.

 SYNOPSIS
 --------

-Build and Run mackerel-agent.
+Build and Run the mackerel-agent.

 ```
 make build
 make run
 ```

-The `apikey` is required to run the agent.
+The `apikey` will be required in order to run the agent.

-Create an organization in [Mackerel](https://mackerel.io/) and configure `apikey` in `mackerel-agent.conf`.
+An organization must first be created in [Mackerel](https://mackerel.io/), then the `apikey` can be configured in `mackerel-agent.conf`.

 The following commands can be used instead of `make`.